Blanching

 I blanch something almost every week.
 It's how I prep green beans for the freezer, get tomato skins off without a fight, and make sure broccoli keeps its color in a grain bowl.
 Professional kitchens blanch vegetables constantly for the same reasons.
 The technique is equally valuable for home cooks, especially for meal prep, blanching vegetables for freezing, and getting restaurant-quality results from simple ingredients.

-When to blanch
+When should you blanch vegetables?

 Before freezing.
 Blanching is essential for vegetables you plan to freeze.
 Without it, enzymes continue to work during frozen storage, degrading flavor, color, and texture over weeks.
 Blanched vegetables maintain their quality for 6-12 months in the freezer; unblanched ones deteriorate within weeks.